 Tabernacle means ‘dwelling’ or ‘tent’.

-Jesus was the tabernacle personified and was the dwelling for God until the day of Pentecost where everyone could receive this same blessing.
+Jesus was the tabernacle personified and was the dwelling for God until the day of Pentecost, when everyone could receive this same blessing.
 Although the Tabernacle of Moses was later replaced by the temples of Solomon and Herod, it still remains the type by which the others are measured.
-All references to tent or temple are therefore also applicable to the Tabernacle of Moses.
+All references to a tent or temple are therefore also applicable to the Tabernacle of Moses.

 The Outer Court

 The Tabernacle of Moses was a two-room tent that was erected inside an enclosure known as the Outer Court, where the sacrifices took place.

 The outer court of the tabernacle of Moses was made up of bronze posts or pillars connected by silver rods and hung with fine linen curtains.
 Each pillar was held secure by cords fastened to brass tent pins.
 The outer court had a length of 50 yards and a width of 25 yards.
 In it stood the altar where the sacrifices were made and the washbasin where the priests could cleanse themselves ceremonially before entering the tent or tabernacle itself.
 There were ten pillars on the east and west sides and twenty pillars on the north and south sides.
 The gate was on the east side.

 The silver parts of the enclosure and the tabernacle of Moses were made from silver that was obtained from a ransom that was paid because the people were counted.

 “The silver from the census of the community weighed 7,550 pounds, weighed according to the official standard.
 This amount equalled the total paid by all persons enrolled in the census, each one paying the required amount, weighed according to the official standard.
 There were 603,550 men twenty years old or older enrolled in the census.”
 (Exo 38:25-26)